igelfiend/SubtitleFixer/README.md

 * Press "Start fix" button

 If fix was successfull, you will see message "fixed: <filepath>", otherwise text of the message will be "failed: <filepath>".
 Any troubles can be watched through console error messages.

+All processed files will be placed in selected foulder, in new foulder "updated_subs".